ikehirzel/cxx-utils/README.md

 Fountain
 ========
-A simple cross platform C++ info logging library -- like a fountain pen for your program
+A simple cross platform C++ info logging library.

 It relies on ascii escape sequences so if using windows, Windows 10 is required.